celery/celery/docs/getting-started/backends-and-brokers/rabbitmq.rst

 In addition, :ref:`ETA/Countdown <calling-eta>` will block the worker when received until the ETA arrives since we can no longer increase the prefetch count and fetch another task from the queue.

-In order to properly schedule ETA/Countdown tasks you need to enable :ref:`Native Delayed Delivery <native-delayed-delivery>`.
+In order to properly schedule ETA/Countdown tasks we automatically detect if quorum queues are used and in case they are, Celery automatically enables :ref:`Native Delayed Delivery <native-delayed-delivery>`.

 .. _native-delayed-delivery: